 This is the inadequate guide.
 Did you expect it to be comprehensive?
 At minimum you should also read:

-Eight easy ways to get p0wn'd
+Eight Ruby security vulnerabilities (or eight easy ways to get p0wn'd)

 We're going to cover eight classes of vulnerabilities that are crucial for web developers to understand.

-- Cross Site Scripting (XSS)
+- Cross-Site Scripting (XSS)

-- Cross Site Request Forgery (CSRF, XSRF)
+- Cross-Site Request Forgery (CSRF, XSRF)

 - Man in the Middle (MITM)